physionetchallenges/physionetchallenges.github.io/2020/index.md

 #Hx: Unknown
 #Sx: Unknown
 ```
 The training data can be downloaded from a link provided after you register for the Challenge.
-For verifying you have downloaded correctly the file, the [MD5 hash](https://en.wikipedia.org/wiki/Md5sum) is `8c8c9c3dd5f3bb973c366f50b86f9d43`.
+You can verify the integrity of the file with its [MD5 hash](https://en.wikipedia.org/wiki/Md5sum): `8c8c9c3dd5f3bb973c366f50b86f9d43`.

 We are not planning to release the test data, including after the end of the Challenge.
 Requests for the test data will not receive a response.
 We do not release test data to prevent overfitting on the test data.
 We will entertain requests to run code on the test data after the Challenge on a limited basis based on publication necessity and capacity.
 (The Challenge is staged by volunteers.)